What is the route of the Orient Express?

 Athens

-You may not have heard of the Arlberg Orient Express, but it follows a route in between the Orient Express and Simplon Orient Express and heads as far as Athens, Greece.
+You may not have heard of the Arlberg Orient Express, but it once followed a route between the Orient Express and Simplon Orient Express and headed as far as Athens, Greece.
 Running from 1930 – 1939 and again from 1945 – 1962, the Arlberg Orient Express offered passengers the same lavish, glamorous journey through Europe but with an entirely different view from the other two trains.

 Alternative modern-day routes: